Why Social Media is Not Sales Media

 Yes, sales are the revenue-driving force of your business, but social media should not be relied on as your sole sales funnel.
 Social media's ROI (return on investment) is not measured in sales.
 The ROI of social media is so much more.
-It is expanded brand awareness, trust, reputation, being top of mind, and provides valuable customer service.
+It has expanded brand awareness, trust, and reputation, being top of mind, and providing valuable customer service.
 It is about building a loyal community, collaborating with others, and listening to what others say.
-Social Media should be a small piece of your overall marketing strategy, that also includes such things as landing pages, paid ads, email marketing and SEO - just to name a few.
+Social Media should be a small piece of your overall marketing strategy, that also includes such things as landing pages, paid ads, email marketing, and SEO - just to name a few.

 Social Media Statistics in 2022

-As of January 2022, there are 3.96 BILLION total social media users across all platforms, according to Sprout Social .
+As of January 2022, there are 3.96 BILLION total social media users across all platforms.

 - The average person uses 7 different social media platforms each month